 The varnish will start to wear away when you brush your teeth and will be completely gone within a few days.
-By then, the fluoride has already penetrated the dental enamel and will continue to protect the teeth for several months.
+By then, the fluoride has already penetrated the dental enamel.
+It will continue to protect the teeth for several months.

 Fluoride varnish should be re-applied every six months, or sooner if recommended by your dentist.

 You should not rely on fluoride varnish alone to keep teeth healthy.
 It's important to brush twice a day using a fluoride toothpaste and age-suitable kids toothbrush, and minimise consumption of sugary snacks and drinks.
 You can read more information and tips for protecting children's teeth against decay in our separate guide.

 What does fluoride varnish cost?